BrianBut/flashbacks/_pages/flashback.md

 South Africa had, and still has, very high levels of murder and violent crime.

-En route to the area we visited Durban for the first and last time; staying overnight in a hotel.
+En route to the area Ann and I visited Durban for the first and last time; staying overnight in a hotel.
 There was more gunfire than in Mafikeng, but less than in Alice.
 In the morning it became obvious the the hotel was also a brothel.
 Feeling uncomfortable we drove north to walk the Drakensburg trails.
 The landscape and flora are a relief.

 The two of us expected a three day walk, but, fortunately, as things turned out, carried enough food for a week as we thought we might be delayed by flash flooding of the streams we had to cross.